dev-helia/Machine-Learning-Models/README.md

 ---

-## 🧭 How It Works
+## How It Works

-1. 📊 Generate synthetic data (manually)
+1. Generate synthetic data (manually)
-2. 🧮 Define the model (cost + gradient)
+2. Define the model (cost + gradient)
-3. 🔧 Train using gradient descent / rules
+3. Train using gradient descent / rules
-4. 👀 Visualize decision boundaries / fit curves
+4. Visualize decision boundaries / fit curves
-5. 🎉 Interpret results and iterate!
+5. Interpret results and iterate!

 ---

-## 💡 Highlights
+## Highlights

-- Beginner-friendly explanations with clean code ✨
+- Beginner-friendly explanations with clean code
-- All models from scratch (no sklearn) 🧠
+- All models from scratch (no sklearn)
-- Easy to visualize and tweak 🔧
+- Easy to visualize and tweak
-- Great for learning by doing 🌱
+- Great for learning by doing

----

-## 🌸 Let’s Connect!

-> Made with 💕 by Helia(He Tao).
-> Contributions, feedback, and stars are super welcome! ⭐